-Kim is an alumna of the Georgia Institute of Technology (BSIM), Georgia State University (MBA, MHA) and the University of Georgia (MA).
-She has been teaching Math at the University of North Georgia for about ten years.
-Prior to discovering teaching, Kim's work included, in chronological order, experience with product design in the bio-tech industry (specifically, over-the-counter monoclonal antibody diagnostic products); mathematical modeling for forecasting and rate setting in the health insurance industry; operating an art gallery and studio; and serving as Executive Director of an artist's colony hosting writers, painters, sculptors, potters, and poets from around the world.
+I am an alumna of the Georgia Institute of Technology (BSIM), Georgia State University (MBA, MHA) and the University of Georgia (MA).
+As an adjunct instructor, I taught Math at the University of North Georgia for over ten years.
+Prior to discovering teaching, my work spanned several fields (in chronological order): product and production design in the bio-tech industry (specifically, over-the-counter monoclonal antibody diagnostic products); competitive intelligence and mathematical modeling for forecasting and rate setting in the health insurance industry; operating an art gallery and studio; and serving as Executive Director of an artist's colony hosting scientists, writers, painters, sculptors, potters, and poets from around the world.

 I am a charter member of the Linguistics Society at the University of Georgia and a member of the inaugural cohort of UGA Diversity and Inclusion Graduate Fellows.
 Other professional associations include: Linguistics Society of America, American Association of Applied Linguistics, Society of Pidgin and Creole Linguistics, American Dialect Society, Association for the Study of African American Life and History, and the North American Research Network in Historical Sociolinguistics.